Local Hamiltonians for one-dimensional critical models

-The overlap is expected to decay exponentially with system size even if the states deviate only a bit from each other, since the dimension of the Hilbert space increases exponentially in $N$.
-We therefore also consider the overlap per site $\Delta^{1/N}$, which is expected to remain roughly constant with system size.
+For large enough systems, the overlap is expected to decay exponentially with system size, even if the states deviate only a bit from each other, since the dimension of the Hilbert space increases exponentially in $N$.
+We therefore also consider the overlap per site $\Delta^{1/N}$, which is expected to remain roughly constant with system size for large enough $N$.
 We find that the ground state is non-degenerate for all the system sizes we consider.

-The overlap for the fermionic case ($q=3$) is given in Table \ref{tab1}.
+The overlap for the fermionic case ($q=3$) is given in table \ref{ov_q3} in the appendix.
 For a complete analysis, these $\Delta$ values are explicitly calculated with and without optimization for different system sizes.
 The overlaps are higher for the NNN Hamiltonian than for the NN Hamiltonian, and optimization also improves the overlaps.
 The overlap decreases with system size, but the overlap per site is almost constant.
 The overlap per site is already around $0.996$ for only NN interactions without optimization, and for the NNN Hamiltonian with optimzation it is around $0.9997$.

 Next, we report the overlap values for half-filling ($q=2$) and quarter-filling ($q = 4$) of the lattice with hardcore bosons.
-These results are shown in Tables \ref{tab2} and \ref{tab3}, respectively.
+These results are shown in tables \ref{ov_q2} and \ref{ov_q4} in the appendix, respectively.
 For $q=2$, the NN model is enough to obtain overlaps per site around 0.9995, and these overlaps are slightly improved by considering the NNN model.

 The scenario is different for $q=4$.
 In this case, the overlap per site is around 0.987 for the NN model.
 Adding NNN interactions increases the overlap per site to around 0.999.
 The optimized NN model produces lower overlaps than the NNN model.
 Optimizing the NNN model gives overlaps slightly better than for the NNN model.
 For $q=4$, the average distance between particles is four sites, which could be part of the explanation why NNN interactions are more important in this case than for $q=2$.